 Hillbilly Elegy Quotes – J.D.
 Vance interview with the Hoover Institution

-This is one of the best interview’s JD did to promote his book on the Uncommon Knowledge YouTube channel which is from the Hoover Institution that is part of Stanford University.
+This is one of the best interview’s JD did to promote his book on the Uncommon Knowledge YouTube channel which is from the Hoover Institution, which is part of Stanford University.

 In the book, J.D.
 Vance chronicles his life and the history and issues of hillbillies in America.
 Vance, a former marine and Yale Law School graduate, writes about growing up in a poor Rust Belt town and how his family never fully escapes the legacy of abuse, alcoholism, poverty, and trauma in their lives.
 Vance paints a broad, passionate, and personal analysis of a culture in crisis—that of white working-class Americans.